Copyright & removal requests

 • Authors retain copyright in their original works unless explicitly stated otherwise on the work.

 • Math Research does not claim ownership of user submissions.
-We host content under the license granted in the publishing terms.
+We host content under the permissions granted by the author and the publishing terms.

-• If content is labeled public domain or openly licensed, it must still be properly attributed.
+• If a work is labeled public domain or under an open license, it must still be properly attributed.

 The platform may host original submissions, permissioned materials, open-license materials, and public-domain works.
 We may restrict or remove content when there is a legal or policy concern.

 If you believe content infringes copyright, please email us with the details below.
 We review requests quickly and in good faith.
-Althernatively, you can use the report button on the articlre or course.
+Alternatively, you can use the report button on the article or course.

 Please include: